lit/lit.dev/packages/lit-dev-content/site/docs/releases/upgrade.md

 * The dirty check in `attributeChangedCallback` has been removed.
 While technically breaking, in practice it should very rarely be ([#699](https://github.com/Polymer/lit-element/issues/699)).
 * LitElement's `adoptStyles` method has been removed.
 Styling is now adopted in `createRenderRoot`.
 This method may be overridden to customize this behavior.
 * Removed `requestUpdateInternal`.
 The `requestUpdate` method is now identical to this method and should be used instead.
 * The type of the `css` function has been changed to `CSSResultGroup` and is now the same as `LitElement.styles`.
-This avoids the need to cast the `styles` property to `any` when a subclass sets `styles` to an Array and its super class set a single value (or visa versa).
+This avoids the need to cast the `styles` class field to `any` when a subclass sets `styles` to an Array and its super class set a single value (or visa versa).

 ### `lit-html`
 * `render()` no longer clears the container it's rendered to on first render.
 It now appends to the container by default.